Lorraine Moller: Honours and awards

-In the 1993 New Year Honours, Moller was appointed a Member of the Order of the British Empire, for services to athletics.
+In 1990, Moller was awarded the New Zealand 1990 Commemoration Medal.
+In the 1993 New Year Honours, she was appointed a Member of the Order of the British Empire, for services to athletics.
+In the 2026 New Year Honours, Moller was appointed an Officer of the New Zealand Order of Merit, for services to athletics.

+Moller was inducted into the University of Otago School of Physical Education's wall of fame.

 Personal life

 Moller moved to Boulder, Colorado in 1982.
 She was married to fellow Olympian Ron Daws whom she later divorced.
 She then married Harlan Smith and they have one daughter.